AceOfNitwits/PS-AnchorAPI/README.md

 ⬜ Map a path on a file server enabled machine to a root

 ### Organization (Company) functions

+✅ Get-AnchorOrg (Get an organization)

+✅ Get-AnchorOrgActivity (List recent activity for an organization)

+   Automatically gets activity descriptions and returns them as part of the object for human-friendly output.

+   Provides option to set a `-RecordCountLimit`

+✅ Get-AnchorOrgAuthSources (List an organization's authentication sources)

+✅ Get-AnchorOrgChildren (List an organization's child organizations)

+✅ Get-AnchorOrgGroups (List an organization's groups)

+✅ Get-AnchorOrgGuests (List an organization's guests)

+   Provides option to set a `-RecordCountLimit`

+✅ Get-AnchorOrgMachines (List an organization's machines)

+✅ Get-AnchorOrgRoot (Get a root)

+   This call requires both a company_id and a root_id.
+Not sure why you would want to use this over getting the root metadata, which only requires a root_id.

+✅ Get-AnchorOrgRoots (List an organization's roots)

+✅ Get-AnchorOrgShare (Get a share)

+✅ Get-AnchorOrgShares (List an organization's shares)

+✅ Get-AnchorOrgShareSubscribers( List share subscribers)

+   Makes the returned data structure more friendly.
+Contains a `-Raw` option if you prefer the original, unfriendly object structure.

+✅ Get-AnchorOrgUsage (Get usage for an organization)

+✅ Get-AnchorOrgUsers (List an organization's users)

 ⬜ Create an organization